Spotted salamander: Life cycle

 The egg masses are round, jelly-like clumps that are usually 2.5–4 in long.
 The spotted salamander produces a unique polymorphism in the outer jelly layers of its egg masses: one morph has a clear appearance and contains a water-soluble protein, whereas the other morph is white and contains a crystalline hydrophobic protein.
 This polymorphism is thought to confer advantages in vernal pools with varying dissolved nutrient levels, while also reducing mortality from feeding by wood frog larvae.

 Adults only stay in the water for a few days, then the eggs hatch in one to two months.
 When the eggs hatch depends on the water temperatures.
-Eggs of A. maculatum can have a symbiotic relationship with the green alga Oophila amblystomatis.
+Eggs of A. maculatum can have a symbiotic relationship with the green alga Chlorococcum amblystomatis.
 A dense gelatinous matrix surrounds the eggs and prevents the eggs from drying out, but it inhibits oxygen diffusion (required for embryo development).
-The Oophila alga provides increased oxygen and supplemental nutrition from fixed carbon products via photosynthesis and removes the embryo’s nitrogenous waste (ammonia) in the egg capsule, aiding in the salamander's embryonic development and growth.
+C. amblystomatis provides increased oxygen and supplemental nutrition from fixed carbon products via photosynthesis and removes the embryo's nitrogenous waste (ammonia) in the egg capsule, aiding in the salamander's embryonic development and growth.
 The developing salamander thus metabolizes the oxygen, producing carbon dioxide (which then the alga consumes).
 Photosynthetic algae are present within the egg capsule of the developing salamander embryo, enhancing growth.
 However, the widely used herbicide, atrazine, has been found to significantly lower hatching success rate by eliminating the symbiotic algae associated with the egg masses.

 As larvae, they are usually light brown or greenish-yellow.
 They have small dark spots and are born with external gills.
 In two to four months, the larvae lose their gills, and become juvenile salamanders that leave the water.
 Spotted salamanders have been known to live up to 32 years, and normally return to the same vernal pool every year.
 These pools are seasonal and will usually dry up during the late spring and stay dry until winter.

-Spotted salamanders are often preyed on by raccoons, skunks, turtles, and snakes.
-However, one of their top predators is humans since they are popularly sought out through the pet trade.
+Spotted salamanders are often preyed on by raccoons, skunks, turtles, snakes and sometimes salmonoid fish.
+For this reason they perform an important function by connecting the food chain.
+Moreover, one of their predators is humans since they are popularly sought out through the pet trade.